Concept | Monitoring and feedback in the AI project lifecycle#

 • Evaluation metrics comparing the performance between different versions of a logical model

-The evaluation metrics can then be stored in the model evaluation store where we can begin to identify top model candidates.
+The evaluation metrics can then be stored in the model evaluation store where you can begin to identify top model candidates.

 Note